 - When diluting concentrated acids is to add the acid to the water, never the reverse.

-- If acid is spilled on your skin, wash with lots of water.
+- If acid gets on your skin, wash with lots of water.
 In case of eye contact, rinse the eyes with water for at least 15-20 minutes and seek medical attention.

 - Have a class B fire extinguisher in the area.
 If ordinary combustible materials are present, you may need a Class ABC fire extinguisher.